Variance reduced Shapley value estimation for trustworthy data valuation: Experiments

 \textbf{Data Group Removal.} We evaluate the VRDS by comparing the performance on the data group removal task.
 The so-called data group means that a data source contains multiple data.
 In fact, in a real data transaction scenario, a data provider usually provides a data set, and the data sets of providers jointly form a training set for a machine learning task.
 So in this experiment, we consider the value of the data group.
 The data group removal task is to remove groups of data to understand their impact on a model.
 A better data value estimation algorithm can better identify the importance of data.
 Therefore, when the data group with the highest (lowest) value estimation is removed, a better data value estimation method will result in faster (slower) performance degradation.

-Figure \ref{data_removal} shows the data group removal experiment on the FashionMNIST data set.
-There are $20$ groups in total, and each group has $100 $ data.
+Figure \ref{data_removal} shows the data group removal experiment on the FashionMNIST dataset.
+The data has been randomly partitioned into 20 groups, and each group consists of 100 data points.
+Notably, in practical applications, the dataset of each group generally derives from a single company.

 VRDS with $a = - \frac{1}{2}$ and permutation sampling algorithms are used to calculate the value of data groups.
 Figure \ref{dr1} shows the removal from the most valuable data group.
 It can be seen that the performance of VRDS with $a = - \frac{1}{2}$ decreases faster than that of permutation sampling.
 Figure \ref{dr2} shows the removal according to the value of $estimated\ data\ Shapley-100 \times variance$, the prediction accuracy of the VRDS with $a = - \frac{1}{2}$ algorithm decreases faster.
 This indicates that VRDS can identify important data groups more accurately by simultaneously combining the estimated data Shapley and its variance.

 So far, we have demonstrated the effectiveness of VRDS in approximating data Shapley and obtained the suggested parameter $a$ that minimizes the variance of the estimated value through various experiments on a large number of different data sets.
 Finally, the data group removal experiment shows that combining the data value and variance can quickly identify important data sets.
 To show more evidence of the results, we further present more experiments in \ref{sec:add_experiment}.